Miles McKenna: Later career

 As a YouTuber, McKenna vlogs under the account MilesChronicles and has some 1.18 million subscribers.
-For four years previous to his transition he vlogged under the account name AmandaChronicles.
+He began vlogging under a similar account name for four years previous to his transition.
 The account features comedy, skits, and commentary on topics such as gender identity and gender dysphoria.
 Subscribers to McKenna's channel have said that his videos empowered them to be open about their gender identities.
 McKenna also has over 811,000 followers on Instagram.

 McKenna is partnered with the network Fullscreen and hosted the short-form docuseries Hella Gay with Miles McKenna, which featured man on the street interviews.
 He also had a role on the interactive drama series Guilty Party.
 McKenna signed with the United Talent Agency in August 2017.
 McKenna headlined the 2017 Love is Love tour alongside Shannon Beveridge and Rebecca Black.
 McKenna played the character Justin in All Night, a 2018 comedy web series on Hulu.
 At the 10th Shorty Awards, McKenna won the award for Best LGBTQ+ Account.
 He was also presenter for the 11th Shorty Awards in 2019.

-As an out trans person, McKenna is frequently the target of harassment campaigns.
+As an openly transgender person, McKenna is frequently the target of harassment campaigns.
 Following a controversial Brown University study of "rapid onset gender dysphoria" in 2018, McKenna was among the digital influencers blamed for glamorizing the "transgender lifestyle".
 During VidCon 2019, McKenna was part of a panel on LGBTQ activism and awareness.
-During the session, moderator Stevie Wynne Levine deadnamed McKenna, using his pre-transition name and pronouns.
-In her apology, she stated that she did not know it was inappropriate.
+During the session, moderator Stevie Wynne Levine deadnamed McKenna, using his pre-transition name and misgendering him.
+In Levine's apology, she stated that she did not know it was inappropriate.
 VidCon and panel presenters The Trevor Project both also issued apologies to McKenna.
 Following the cancellation of VidCon 2020 due to the COVID-19 pandemic, McKenna agreed to take part in a virtual panel with Elle Mills for VidCon Now.

 McKenna's book about coming out, Out!: How To Be Your Authentic Self, was published in May 2020 and released on International Coming Out Day, October 6, 2020.
 The foreword is by fellow YouTuber Tyler Oakley.
 Some of the proceeds from the book go to GLSEN.

 On October 12, 2020, McKenna released his first single, "Boys Will Be Boys", on Spotify.